-Join Gabriel Corbett for an in-depth discussion in this video Measuring the model, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Measuring the model, part of Learning eDrawings.

 One of the key tasks in reviewing design is the ability to measure the various…components to make sure all the parts fit together and there's no potential issues.…When an Edrawing is created, there's an option to allow measuring of the model for review.…Therefore, most models will generally be able to measured.…However some will not allow this.
 With the Measure command active, we can…measure from face to face, edge to edge, or point to point, plus any combination of those.…You can see this model I have open, which is 2.2.1, and over here on the left I can…click on the component window.
 And come down here to measure and I can…activate the measure.
 I have my cursor is now a little measuring…tape with a little ruler on it.
 And I can select the different selection…filters here.
 So, the first one is face measure, the…next one is edges, the next one is points or vertexes, and the next one is holes.…

 This text box down here will have the different items we have selected.…And I can choose the units I'd like to be in, as well as the angle of measurements.…

 - Opening and saving eDrawing files

 - Working with AutoCAD, DWG, and DXF files

 - Drawing shapes